ksriya2002/covid19-analysis-web-portal/README.md

 The application follows a modular architecture, separating routes, templates, visualizations, and database operations for clarity and maintainability.

 ---
+## About the Data

+This application uses synthetic sample data inserted into MongoDB collections to simulate real-world COVID-19 information across citizens, vaccinations, testing, hospitals, and awareness programs.
+The focus of the project is to demonstrate full CRUD workflows, cross-collection insights, and interactive visualizations.

+---

 ## Project Preview